-You can use the perf tool on Linux to access the hardware counters of the CPU-measurement counter facility.

-To use the perf tool, you need to install the perf tool package, perf-3.10.0-<version>.s390x.rpm, provided with Red Hat Enterprise Linux.
+You can use the perf tool on Linux to access the hardware counters and sample data of the CPU-measurement facilities.
+To use the perf tool, you need to install the perf tool package, perf-<version>.s390x.rpm, provided with Red Hat Enterprise Linux.